Tony Ferguson: Ultimate Fighting Championship

+Win streak

-After over a year away from competition while healing an arm injury incurred in his last fight, Ferguson returned to face Mike Rio on October 19, 2013, at UFC 166.
+After over a year away from competition while healing an arm injury incurred in his last fight, Ferguson returned to face Mike Rio on October 19, 2013, at UFC 166 which was the beginning of his twelve fight win streak.
 He won by D'Arce choke submission in the first round.
-The win also earned him his first Submission of the Night award.
+The win also earned him his first Submission of the Night award, valued at $60,000.

 Ferguson faced Katsunori Kikuno on May 24, 2014, at UFC 173.
 He won the fight by knockout in the first round.

 Ferguson was expected to face Danny Castillo on August 2, 2014, at UFC 176.
 After UFC 176 was cancelled, Castillo/Ferguson was rescheduled and took place on August 30, 2014, at UFC 177.
 Ferguson won the fight via split decision.

 Ferguson faced Abel Trujillo on December 6, 2014, at UFC 181.
 Ferguson won the bout in the second round by submission.

 Ferguson was expected to face Yancy Medeiros on February 28, 2015, at UFC 184.
 Medeiros pulled out of the bout, citing injury, and was replaced by Gleison Tibau.
 Ferguson won the fight by submission in the first round which also earned him a Performance of the Night bonus.

 Ferguson faced Josh Thomson on July 15, 2015, at UFC Fight Night 71.
 He won the fight via unanimous decision (30–27, 30–27, and 30–26) and earned his second straight Performance of the Night bonus.

 Ferguson was expected to face Khabib Nurmagomedov on December 11, 2015, at the Ultimate Fighter 22 Finale.
 Nurmagomedov pulled out of the fight in late October, citing injury, and was replaced by Edson Barboza.
 After a back-and-forth first round that had Ferguson docked one point due to an illegal upkick, Ferguson finished Barboza with a D'Arce choke submission in the second round.
 He earned his third consecutive Performance of the Night bonus as well as a Fight of the Night bonus.

 A rematch with Michael Johnson was briefly scheduled for March 5, 2016, at UFC 196.
 On January 27, it was announced that Johnson withdrew from the bout due to injury.
 In turn, the bout with Nurmagomedov was rescheduled and expected take place on April 16, 2016, at UFC on Fox 19.
 On April 5, Ferguson pulled out of the bout due to a lung issue.
 He was replaced by promotional newcomer Darrell Horcher.